-If you are asking the question what are the best ways to clean up acorns, I am guessing that you have oak trees in your yard that are raining acorns at the moment.
+If you are asking the question "What are the best ways to clean up acorns ?", I am guessing that you have a few oak trees in your yard that are raining acorns at the moment.

-So, a lot of you have raked up the acorns from your yard and scooped them into some kind of container to get rid of them.
-That is the way it's been done in the past and it still works.
+A lot of you have raked up the acorns from your yard and scooped them into some kind of container to get rid of them.
+That is the way it's been done in the past and that way still works.
 That is one way to pick up acorns from your yard.

 Those rakes are great for cleaning acorns off your driveway, but they do not work in your yard.
-You really need a rake that has a sturdy end so you can pull the rake through the grass and get the acorns that are buried deep in the grass.
+For yard raking you need a rake that has a sturdy end so you can pull the rake through the grass and get the acorns that are buried deep in the grass.

 This is one of the best ideas I have seen in my 40+ years of yard work.
 You roll the picker upper around your yard and it picks up acorns and other nuts and puts them in a large basket.

 Here is a video of the picker upper in use along with other products from Baganut

 You can even sit down and do this.
 Although it is still very time consuming, it is still a great way to clean up acorns.
 I would recommend at least a 6 horsepower shop vac with a 2 1/2 inch hose attachment, like the Craftsman XSP.

 Some tips for using a shop vac to vacuum up acorns:

 Here is a video of cleaning up acorns with a shop vac:

 This is another great way to clean up acorns out of your yard.
 A power broom is just what the name says.
 Its a sweeper with a lot of power behind it.